HMOs can make superb investments for landlords – either as a strategy on their own, or as part of a diverse property portfolio.

 HMO stands for ‘House in Multiple Occupation’.

-More often than not, an HMO is a house that is shared by several different tenants, who all rent their rooms and the property’s communal space on an individual basis.
+Most HMOs are houses or flats shared by several different tenants, who all rent their rooms and the property’s communal space on an individual basis.

 However, HMOs can also be: